Analysis | How Ron DeSantis’s critics are turning him into a hero for the right

 But one Republican has been able to chart his own course on this front — with plenty of assistance from his critics: Florida Gov. Ron DeSantis.

 Over the past year, DeSantis has repeatedly found himself targeted for his coronavirus response, sometimes in overwrought ways.
-The culmination came Sunday in a “60 Minutes” piece that cast a spotlight on DeSantis’s decision to run the state’s coronavirus vaccination program through the grocery store chain Publix, which had donated $100,000 to his campaign in the weeks prior.
+The culmination came Sunday in a “60 Minutes” piece that cast a spotlight on his decision to run Florida’s coronavirus vaccination program through the grocery store chain Publix, which had donated $100,000 to his campaign in the weeks prior.

 The pushback on the report, which followed others raising similar questions and included asking DeSantis about an alleged “pay to play” arrangement, has been swift.
 Even Florida officials with ties to the Democratic Party have defended the decision to use Publix, which is the state’s most popular grocery chain and has also donated to Democrats and progressive causes.